AshridgeTechnologies/elemento/stories/Formula improvements Part 3.md

 - Typed editors - popup properties editor forms based on the typof the function call or object
 - Find a way to ensure that fixed values are the correct types (esp booleans)
 - Click on a name in a formula to go to its definition
+- Sub-expressions in Calculation, maybe others - maybe: generate fn inline, call it immediately, no useCallback